nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 ## Async I/O
 If we have a separate thread pool for I/O operations, we need to define operations and decide how to schedule them on this pool.
 With the assumption that we primarily do I/O when dealing with sources, we are **waiting** for something to happen in the background for most of the time.
-At some point, each source calls a client library to interact with the external system like `requestData()` and then blocks during this call.
+At some point, each source calls a client library to interact with the external system, like `requestData()`, and then blocks during this call.
 The CPU does not have any insight information on what we are waiting on, so if we are unlucky and the CPU does not give another thread a time slice, we block the CPU with our I/O.

 An improvement to this would be to to put the thread to sleep by using mechanisms like `std::future` and have another thread run while we wait on the I/O to complete.
 However, the calling thread would still be occupied and therefore is not free to use for other tasks.
 If we assume a limited pool of threads, which we strive to have, we could still end up in the situation where all available I/O threads are sleeping, waiting for blocking I/O to complete.
-During this time, no other I/O tasks can make progress.
+During this time, no other I/O operations can make progress.

 It would be nice to have a mechanism to pause/resume a function waiting for external I/O **without** occupying a thread while waiting for data to arrive.
-That's what async I/O gives us, and an elegant way to implement it using modern C++ are coroutines.
+That is what async I/O gives us, and an elegant way to implement it using modern C++ are coroutines.
 They enable us to suspend and resume running functions while **preserving** their state.
 Internally, the compiler rewrites coroutines to state machines to make this work.
 C++20 introduced three new keywords, namely `co_await`, `co_yield` and `co_return`.
-`co_await` pauses execution and awaits another coroutine that is called (lower-level code), `co_yield` yields a value to the caller without returning to the caller (think python generators), `co_return` signals termination of the coroutine with an optional return value.
+`co_await` pauses/suspends execution and awaits another coroutine that is called (lower-level code), `co_yield` yields a value to the caller without returning to the caller (think python generators), `co_return` signals termination of the coroutine with an optional return value.
 Coroutines provide an elegant way to implement async I/O while allowing it to look like sequential execution.
 Before coroutines existed, one had to use chains of callbacks that were invoked when asynchronous operations returned to the calling function.
-Utilizing these mechanisms of pausing/resuming execution, we are now able to wait for external events to happen in the background, without occupying a thread (like a TCP socket filling a buffer, or a disk page to be copied into memory).
+Utilizing these mechanisms of suspending/resuming execution, we are now able to wait for external events to happen in the background, without occupying a thread (like a TCP socket filling a buffer, or a disk page to be copied into memory).

 An important thing to note is that we should avoid running blocking operations by yielding control regularly.
 Otherwise, we block a thread, possibly preventing other async operations from making progress.
-For this reason, the efforts to move data parsing (which might be CPU-intensive) from the sources and async I/O go hand in hand.
+For this reason, the efforts to remove data parsing (which might be CPU-intensive) from the sources and async I/O go hand in hand.
 Currently, sources read external data into the system while additionally parsing that data to the schema of the logical source.
 This mixes up I/O logic with data parsing and therefore violates basic principles like the separation of concerns.
-If we follow the guideline and isolate I/O-bound operations properly from CPU-bound operations, an enormous amount of concurrent tasks can be scheduled on relatively few threads.
+If we follow the guideline and isolate I/O-bound operations properly from CPU-bound operations, an enormous amount of concurrent I/O operations can be scheduled on relatively few threads.

 The ongoing I/O operations can be wrapped into coroutines that represent tasks that drive the sources' progress.
 An async runtime manages these ongoing tasks.
 It can run with a fixed-size thread pool or even just a single thread and it polls tasks that are ready to make progress.
 How does it know what operations (coroutines) are ready to be resumed and make progress?
 Typically, this is done via syscalls like `epoll`.
-They allow the kernel to notify the asynchronous runtime (`boost::asio::io_context`) when something happened on a file descriptor (i.e., data has arrived), queueing an event together with the coroutine to be picked up by a thread and resumed.
+They allow the kernel to notify the asynchronous runtime (`boost::asio::io_context`) when something happened on a file descriptor (i.e., data has arrived), queueing an event together with the coroutine frame (storing the state and suspend point) to be picked up by a thread and resumed.
 We do not rely on busy-waiting, nor do we need a timer or regularly wake up to check if something is ready.

 When resumed, we can deal with the arrived data, e.g., by giving it out to other components for further processing.